sdmp/sdmp.github.io/docs/resources/index.md

 	the boundary characters.)
 * Comments inside the YAML stream are **not** allowed.
 * More precisely, **only** values which are actual YAML properties or values are allowed.

+## Resource Identifier

+Where the term "resource identifier" is used, it is meant the *message digest* as specified by the [SYML][syml] specifications.

 ## Resource Properties